Sevelar/Sevelar/README.md

 ## 🌎 Programming is about the passsion. 🌎
 Hello there!
 I am Sevelar, also known as SevDev or just Sev!
-I am a beginning developer specialising in web programming and a trainee.
+I am a beginning web developer and a trainee in a IT company!
 I still learn frontend programming languages and frameworks, such as JavaScript, React.js or Vue.js.
-I have a little knowledge of backend coding as well, as C++ was my very first programming language I have learnt.
+I have a little knowledge of backend coding as well, as C++ was my very first programming language I have learnt (Also computer architecture and things like Raspberry Pi or Arduino make me really interested, lol).
 <hr />

 <div align="center" style="margin: 10px">